sgerrand/xfce4-terminal-colors-solarized/README.md

-Solarized colour scheme for the Xfce4 Terminal
+Solarized colour scheme for the Xfce4 terminal
 =============================

-Developed by Sasha Gerrand <github.com@sgerrand.com>
+Developed by Sasha Gerrand xfce4-terminal-colors-solarized@sgerrand.com

 Visit the [Solarized homepage]
 ------------------------------